flschr/bearblog-plugins/README.md

 #### AI Alt-Text (Optional)

 Uses OpenAI's gpt-4o-mini model to generate image descriptions.
 Costs ~$0.001 per image.
-Your API key is stored in localStorage – use a dedicated key with [spending limits](https://platform.openai.com/settings/organization/limits) for safety.
+Your API key is stored in localStorage,  use a dedicated key with [spending limits](https://platform.openai.com/settings/organization/limits) for safety and do not use this feature on shared computers.

 #### Mobile Note

 On iOS, the "Smart Clipboard" feature triggers a paste permission popup.
-You can disable it in the toolbar settings if this becomes annoying.
+You can disable this feature in the toolbar settings if this becomes annoying.

 ---